 All Benefits of the Hilton Honors Aspire Card from American Express

-- Additional free night certificates: You can earn an additional free night certificate after making $30,000 in purchases in a calendar year, plus another after spending $60,000 in the same year (for up to three free nights total).
+- Additional free night certificates: You can earn an additional Free Night Reward after making $30,000 in purchases in a calendar year, plus another after spending $60,000 in the same year (for up to three free nights total).

-- $200 annual airline credit: Get up to $50 in statement credits each quarter on purchases made directly with an airline (including airfare) or through amextravel.com.
+- $200 annual airline credit: Get up to $50 in statement credits each quarter, for a total of up to $200 back each year, on flight purchases made directly with an airline or through amextravel.com using your card.

-- Earn 14x Hilton Honors points per dollar for each eligible purchase on your card made directly with a participating hotel or resort within the Hilton portfolio.
+- Earn 14x Hilton Honors points per dollar on eligible purchases made directly with hotels and resorts in the Hilton portfolio.

-- Earn 7x Hilton Honors points per dollar for eligible purchases on flights booked directly with airlines or amextravel.com; on car rentals booked directly from select car rental companies; & at U.S. restaurants.
+- Earn 7x Hilton Honors points per dollar for eligible purchases on flights booked directly with airlines or AmexTravel.com and car rentals booked directly with select car rental companies, and at U.S. restaurants, including takeout and delivery.

-- Earn 3x Hilton Honors points bonus points on all other purchases.
+- Earn 3x Hilton Honors points bonus points on all other eligible purchases.

 - Get complimentary National Car Rental Emerald Club Executive Status – easily our favorite status with a rental car chain.